 STAGE 1 STAGE 2 STAGE 3 STAGE 4 STAGE 5

 IN-CLASS IN-CLASS HYBRID HYBRID REMOTE

-COHORT SIZE Elementary: No limit Middle: No limit Secondary: No limit DENSITY TARGETS Not applicable In-Class Instruction Full-time all students, all grades Elementary: 60 Middle: 60 Secondary: 120 DENSITY TARGETS Not applicable In-Class Instruction Full-time instruction for all students for the maximum instructional time possible within cohort limits.
-Self-directed learning supplements in-class instruction, if required COHORT SIZE Elementary: 30 Middle: 30 Secondary: 60 DENSITY TARGETS 50% for all schools In-Class Instruction Full-time instruction for: Children of essential service workers Students with disabilities/diverse abilities Students who require additional supports In-class instruction for all other students for the maximum time possible within cohort limits and density targets.
+COHORT SIZE Elementary: No limit Secondary: No limit COENSITY TARGETS Not applicable In-Class Instruction Full-time all students, all grades COHORT SIZE • Elementary: 60 • Middle: 60 • Secondary: 120 DENSITY TARGETS • Not applicable In-Class Instruction Full-time instruction for all students for the maximum instructional time possible within cohort limits.
+Self-directed learning supplements in-class instruction, if required COHORT SIZE Elementary: 30 Middle: 30 Secondary: 60 DENSITY TARGETS 50% for all schools In-Class Instruction for: Children of essential service workers Students with disabilities/diverse abilities Students with require additional supports In-class instruction for all other students for the maximum time possible within cohort limits and density targets.
 Self-directed and remote learning supplements in-class instruction.
-COHORT SIZE Elementary: 30 Middle: 30 Secondary: 30 DENSITY TARGETS 25% for all schools In-Class Instruction Full-time instruction for: Children of essential service workers Students with disabilities/diverse abilities students who require additional supports In-class instruction for all other students for the maximum time possible within cohort limits and density targets.
+COHORT SIZE Elementary: 30 Middle: 30 Secondary: 30 DENSITY TARGETS 25% for all schools In-Class Instruction for: Children of essential service workers Students with disabilities/diverse abilities students who require additional supports In-class instruction for all other students for the maximum time possible within cohort limits and density targets.
 Self-directed and remote learning supplements in-class instruction.
-Elementary: 0 Middle: 0 Secondary: 0 DENSITY TARGETS 0% for all schools In-Class Instruction Suspend in-class instruction for all students.
+COHORT SIZE Elementary: 0 Middle: 0 Secondary: 0 DENSITY TARGETS 0% for all schools In-Class Instruction Suspend in-class instruction for all students.
 Self-directed and remote learning in place of in-class instruction.